 Although you can find pretty much every building type in both boroughs, Manhattan is more known for its skyscrapers and townhouses, while Brooklyn is known for its lofts and brownstones.
 Each neighborhood will have its own feel and offer different housing options, so think about what kind of building you’d like to live in and focus on those areas.

 For Manhattan, if you’re looking for wide-open spaces and loft residences, concentrate on Tribeca and Soho.
-If security is important to you, you can find lots of post-war buildings with doorman in Midtown East and the Upper West Side.
+If security is important, you can find many post-war buildings with a concierge in Midtown East and the Upper West Side.
 For a taste of prewar charm and comfort, the Upper West Side is the place to be and is known for its mid-rise buildings.
-In downtown Manhattan, you can find lots of walk-ups and tenant style buildings, especially in Greenwich.
+In downtown Manhattan, you can find lots of walk-ups and tenant-style buildings, especially in Greenwich.
 Those seeking a home in a modern skyscraper with all the latest luxury amenities should focus on the Financial District.

 In Brooklyn, you’ll also find a wide variety of housing options.
 If it’s tree-lined streets with stately brownstones that you’re after, then check out Park Slope, Fort Greene, and Bed-Stuy.
 You can find just about every housing option in Williamsburg, including postwar, townhouses, loft conversions, and luxury new developments.
 You can find a similarly diverse inventory in Greenpoint, but with a quieter, more family-friendly atmosphere.
 For single-family homes with outdoor space, look south of Prospect Park in Windsor Terrace and Kensington.
 In downtown Brooklyn, housing inventory is a lot like lower Manhattan.
 One major advantage of buying in Brooklyn rather than Manhattan is that the property taxes tend to be lower.

 What are Your Commuting Needs?What are Your Commuting Needs?